To boost your blog’s SEO (Search Engine Optimization) you need to submit an XML sitemap to search engines.

 - An XML sitemap will tell Search Bot that your contents are unique and those are important to your readers.

-How to Generate an XML Sitemap?
+How To Create An XML Sitemap?

-Don’t be scared.
+Don’t worry.
 It is easy.

 So I assume you already have that plugin installed on your blog.

-How to Install Yoast SEO Plugin to WordPress Blog?
+How To Install The Yoast SEO Plugin?